 When using a VMS to enter a landing location, fishermen on IFQ trips currently need to select a landing location from a menu.
-Landing locations are not updated frequently for some VMS vendors, as they are considered updates, which have a cost associated with it.
+Landing locations are not updated frequently for some VMS vendors, as they are considered updates, which have an associated cost.
 NMFS' Southeast Enforcement Division is working to change how landing locations are entered when using VMS.
 Rather than work from a menu with locations, they are working on a system where fishermen can enter a code for a particular location.
-This could simplify reporting landing locations via VMS, but it would still need to link back to an approved landing location contained in the IFQ database unless an additional list of non-IFQ locations is created.
-There are 455 landing locations.
-Of these, 226 had at least one trip where IFQ species were landed in 2016.
+This could simplify reporting landing locations via VMS, but the code would still need to link back to an approved landing location contained in the IFQ database unless an additional list of non-IFQ locations is created.
+There are 455 approved landing locations for IFQ species.
+Of these, 226 had at least one trip where IFQ species were landed in 2016 (J. Miller, NMFS, pers. comm.).
 Under Preferred Alternative 2, it is likely the number of landing locations would increase as operators of reef fish vessels that do not land IFQ species now have to make landing notifications.
 These new locations would need to be approved by NMFS' Southeast Enforcement Division before landings could be made at new locations.
 However, because most reef fish trips also include IFQ species (see discussion below), any increase in landing locations is likely to be modest.

 Alternative 3 would extend the landing notification requirement beyond Preferred Alternative 2 by including all trips by commercial reef fish permitted vessels landing any federally-managed commercially caught species from the Gulf.
-Other federally managed species include coastal migratory pelagic species, highly migratory species, shrimp, and spiny lobster.
+Other federally managed species include coastal migratory pelagic species, highly migratory species (HMS), shrimp, and spiny lobster.
 The information required in the landing notification would be the same as described for Preferred Alternative 2.
 This includes landing at a pre-approved landing location.
 By extending the universe of trips submitting landing notifications, marine enforcement agents would have a greater likelihood of detecting trips where the illegal harvest of unreported IFQ species occurred.
-This action would also likely lead to an increase in the number of landing locations and the number would likely be
+This action would also likely lead to an increase in the number of landing locations and the number would likely be greater than the increase under Preferred Alternative 2.
+Any new locations would need to be approved by NMFS' Southeast Enforcement Division.

-&lt;sup>7 If offloading at multiple locations after a trip is complete, fishermen may submit a landing notification for each landing location.
+7 If offloading at multiple locations after a trip is complete, fishermen may submit a landing notification for each landing location.

-&lt;sup>8 Catch shares home page (https://portal.southeast.fisheries.noaa.gov/cs/main.html#) accessed February 27, 2017.
+8 Catch shares home page (https://portal.southeast.fisheries.noaa.gov/cs/main.html#) accessed February 27, 2017.